Vajehyab/arabic-to-persian.js/README.md

 console.log(customConvert(arabic) === persian); // true
 ```

-A better way to create yout own converter is to use `createConverter` closure:
+A better way to create your own converter is createConverter closure:

 ```javascript
 import { createConverter } from "arabic-to-persian";